serrodcal-quarkus/quarkus-architecture/README.md

 kubectl port-forward <gateway_pod_name> 8080
 ```

 **Note**: This is necessary only if you didn't install the ingress.
+But, if you
+prefer port forwarding way, please add `:8080` to all URL's below.

-Then open the following URL [localhost:8080](http://localhost:8080) in a browser
+Then open the following URL [localhost/](http://localhost/) in a browser
 to access to the Web application.

 ![](/img/front.png)